jmagman/flutter-wiki/Experimenting-with-null-safety-in-Flutter.md

 The [feature specification can be found in the Dart language repo](https://github.com/dart-lang/language/blob/master/accepted/future-releases/abstract-external-fields/feature-specification.md).

 A good example of using this can be found in the [following code sample, which maps the Win32 WNDCLASS struct to its corresponding Dart representation](https://github.com/timsneath/win32/blob/5f00efbe88bfa010c7afb006df0fe0dea749b06c/lib/src/structs.dart#L35).

+## How to file bugs

+TBD: section on best practices and links to templates for filing bugs around:

+- Dart null safety language and runtime features
+- Dart migration tooling
+- Flutter-related null-safety issues

 ## Other useful links